yolmio/docs/docs/faq/index.md

 ## What is Yolm a good fit for?

-Interactive Full Stack Web Applications with login.
-This can range from simple internal tools, to CRMs, tracking application to enterprise wide applications.
+Yolm is an excellent fit from simple internal tools to complex enterprise web applications.
+Examples include Human Resource management, CRM, tracking applications or ERP.

 ## What is _not_ a good fit for?